|Fidelis Mukonori, Roman Catholic Church|

 |Born||July 15, 1947|

-In November 2017, after the Zimbabwean military had taken over control of the country, he was a mediator between President Mugabe and the military generals.
+In November 2017, after the Zimbabwean military had taken over control of the country, he was a mediator between President Mugabe and the military generals, in negotiations that saw the ouster of Mugabe as president of Zimbabwe.

 Fidelis Mukonori S.J. was born on 15 July 1947.
 He attended Chishawasha Mission.
 He holds a Masters of Theology (MTH) degree from Berkeley, California, USA (1977).
 He also holds a Diploma in Social Development (Canada), Diploma in Philosophy (Zimbabwe) and an Advanced Certificate in Conflict Resolution (RSA).
 He has attended several courses on Social Development, Philosophy and Mediation.
 Mukonori has experience in Productive Mixed Farming, Mass Communication and Election Observation.
 He has been a member of the Catholic Commission for Justice and Peace since 1974.